 As with our other revision guides, everything is carefully designed around GCSE Assessment Objectives without labouring the point.
 First and foremost, we want students to recognise the brilliance of the text they’re studying, which beautiful illustrations bring to life.
 However, we also want them to excel in a highly-charged exam scenario, so information is organised around theme-driven exam questions, complete with key quotations from across the text and annotated sample answers.

-We’re here to help those who teach, so take a look at An Inspector Calls with fresh eyes and fall in love with it all over again, then share your passion and our resources to make your pupils see it in the same light.
+Take a look at An Inspector Calls with fresh eyes and fall in love with it all over again, then share your passion and our resources to make your pupils see it in the same light.

 We’ve even created a range of An Inspector Calls Revision videos, which aim to help students with revision by talking them through key concepts from the play!
 We’ve videos on: